haxamxam/CNN_ImageClassifier_CatDog/README.md

 # Cat & Dog CNN Image Classifier

-Using Python and Flask to deploy a custom trained CNN Machine Learning model based on cat and dog images.
+Using Python and Flask to deploy a custom trained CNN Machine Learning model to predict cat and dog images.

 ## Installation